eppl-erau-db/amigo_ros2/README.md

 - intial_pose (boolean, default = false) *useful to start the robot at the same spot where you started mapping without sending it on a navigation run. you can the use rviz to make sure all sensors are working properly

 #### Launch the nav stack:
 Open a [container terminal](#launch-a-terminal) in a new terminal window and launch the nav2 stack launch file.
 In this example, I am starting the navigation stack with RViz and using RealVNC to stream the desktop to my laptop via an HDMI dummy plug to follow robot around and use RViz for debugging.
 Set-up steps for RealVNC for jetson seen [here](https://developer.nvidia.com/embedded/learn/tutorials/vnc-setup).
+Or you can set visualization:=true and use Foxglove Studio additional information can be found [here](https://nvidia-isaac-ros.github.io/concepts/visualization/index.html).

 ```bash
 source src/unitree_ros2/setup.sh && \